vojtapolasek/vojtux/Readme.md

 - Grub tune is added, although it does not work in every case

-- LIOS OCR software is installed, so far not as a package
+- LIOS OCR software is installed

 - A short help in Czech is placed into home directory (handout.html), list of keyboard shortcuts (klavesove_zkratky.txt)

 - some keyboard shortcuts are added, see below

-- default Firefox profile is used with custom home page and bookmarks

 - Caja audio previews are disabled